Finding the best monitors for F1 22 can be tricky at times because knowing what exactly you need from a display isn't always straightforward.

 Best 4K monitor for F1 22 - Gigabyte AORUS FO48U

-Moreover, the AORUS boasts an impressive 120Hz refresh rate coupled with a 1ms response time, resulting in what should be super smooth and fast F1 gameplay thanks to its HDMI 2.1 compatibility.
+Moreover, the monitor boasts an impressive 120Hz refresh rate coupled with a 1ms response time, resulting in what should be super smooth and fast F1 gameplay thanks to its HDMI 2.1 compatibility.

-All in all, we feel this standout screen would make for an excellent pick for the new F1 22 game.
+All in all, we feel this standout screen would make for an excellent pick for the new F1 22.

 Best budget monitor for F1 22 - BenQ Zowie XL2540K